GuillemFo/Minishell/Infor/readme.md

 Fixed oldpwd and pwd (at some point they disapeared ...)

 should i do and ft_strtrim custom to clear better the echo? now only clears space at both ends.
+07.38 pm -->>NOW NOT CLEARING SPACES(was clearing spaces on env and not on echo perse)